 - Acrylic paint for outdoor projects.

 Butterflies generally get their water from nectar.
 They drink from the puddler to get the necessary minerals they need.
 When you finish making your puddler be sure and place it in a sunny location and near a place where you can watch these pretty creatures visit often.
-Down load my pretty butterfly printables which includes a sighting log to monitor all the butterflies that visit your garden and puddler.
-Download here

 I painted the bottom of my pot green, and used butterfly stencils to create some color.
-I sprayed the pot with a polyurethene clear spray since it would be outside.
+I sprayed the pot with a polyurethane clear spray since it would be outside.
 I also used “patio” paints for the butterfly and flowers.
 These paints can be used when you are going to leave the project outside.
 I left the saucer plain, since the butterflies will be drinking from it.

 How to fill your butterfly puddler: